gonative-cc/sui-native/bitcoin_executor/README.md

 # Bitcoin Executor

-Bitcoin Executor is set of Sui packages (smart contract) to process Bitcoin blocks and execute Bitcoin transactions.
+Bitcoin Executor is set of Sui packages (smart contracts) to process Bitcoin blocks and execute Bitcoin transactions.
 It's part of Bitcoin Execution Node powered by Sui and Walrus - it allows to trustlessly and permissionlessly execute Bitcoin on Sui.
 See Architecture section below for more details.

 This project is submitted to the [Kostas May Hackathon](https://x.com/kostascrypto/status/1918879265677819908)